stevent-team/epoxy/README.md

 Epoxy allows for running middleware on select HTTP routes that inject HTML into the served content.
 Simply point it at a static directory, define some routes in a script and you're off to the races! :horse:

+Epoxy comes with `esbuild`, which is used for transpiling a route handler file.

 ## Usage

 Add as a dependency